The Image Expedition: History

+Purpose

+The main goal of the organization is to create 'visual artifacts' — "words and images that document ancient sites, unusual occupations and traditional ways of life, many disappearing in the digital age."
+Examples of visual artifacts preserved by the Image Expedition range from cricket sellers in Beijing's public markets, to the Mingangkabau in Indonesia — one of the last existing matrilineal cultures, to duckherders in Burma, to public human cremation in Bali, to name a few.

-The Image Expedition states that they are committed to respecting and not imposing upon the cultures that they visit.
+The Image Expedition states that they are committed to respecting the culture present in the places they visit, conscious of their role as outside observers and the inherent risk they pose of imposing their will, artistic or otherwise, onto foreign ways of life.
 Daniel Lorenzetti has said, "As Americans, we can't pretend to understand many of these people's lives.
 We can only observe them."

-The main goal of the organization is to create 'visual artifacts' — "words and images that document ancient sites, unusual occupations and traditional ways of life, many disappearing in the digital age."
-Examples of visual artifacts preserved by the Image Expedition range from cricket sellers in Beijing's public markets, to the Mingangkabau in Indonesia — one of the last existing matrilineal cultures, to duckherders in Burma, to public human cremation in Bali, to name a few.

 Projects

 The Image Expedition's pilot project was a one-month trip to Ecuador in 1990, during which they documented diverse communities within the country, from the Andes mountains to the Amazon basin.
 In 1995 the team traveled to document rural areas of China, Yemen, Cambodia, and Burma.
-In 1996 the team spent two months photographing and gathering stories from Indonesia, specifically the islands of Bali, Java, Sumatra, Kalimatan and Sulawesi.
+In 1996 the team spent two months photographing and gathering stories from Indonesia, specifically the islands of Bali, Java, Sumatra, Kalimantan and Sulawesi.
 All of the above research culminated in the publication of Collecting Visual Artifacts, published by IX/Lighthouse Press in 1998.

-Research for their second project, The Birth of Coffee, began in 1996.
-The aim of this project is to help the average coffee-drinker to be aware of the difficult process that laborers must endure in order to grow and produce coffee.
-A book of their findings from this expedition, The Birth of Coffee, was published by Random House in 2001.
+Research for the Lorenzettis' second project, The Birth of Coffee, began in 1996.
+The aim of the project was to encourage awareness of the long and difficult process undertaken by many people across the world in order to produce coffee, and its essential but seldom considered role in millions of people's lives.
+For it, they traveled to eight countries across five continents, photographically documenting the landscape, people and agriculture of the area.
+This work would be exhibited across an extensive international tour, and in 2001 was published as a book, containing photos by Daniel with writing by Linda.